 - lithium, a medicine used to treat severe mood swings

 - corticosteroids, such as prednisone and cortisone

-These medicines may be affected by EDECRIN, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
+These medicines may be affected by EDECRIN or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.